YuBlum/stark-lang/README.md

 The linking path will be specified by the linker.
 But you can also create a directory named `unk`, that path will be automatically added by the linker.

 ## Machine code capabilities in Stark
 It's possible to embed binary data directly into stark code using the `embed` expression.
-This expression takes flags for the embeded data permission and a constant slice of `u8`s.
+This expression takes flags for the embedded data permission and a constant slice of `u8`s.
 It'll return a `*void` or a `*mut void` depending on the flags:
 `def data : embed rw [0x86, 0xff]`;

 ### Embed flags